noshavenovemba/networking/kubernetes/readme.txt

 Node: Kubelet (API between container and node), kube-proxy (network interface rules)
-MasterNode: API server, Scheduler (start pode on a node), Controller manager (resource control), etcd (cluster brain, key-value information)
+MasterNode: API server, Scheduler (start pode on a node), Controller manager (resource control), etcd (cluster brain, key-value information) liveness probe // check if the container is run and alive readiness probe // check if the application is ready to send traffic startup probe // check if when application is started

 Pod (abstraction over container)
 Deployment (abstraction over pod, stateless)